ashar-7/simple_doodle_classifier/README.md

 NOTE 3: There are only 5 dataset files to keep the size small because they are approximately 90 mb each.

-NOTE 4: Extract the zip files in the quickdraw_data/numpy_bitmap/ folder (and not in a subfolder) before running the program.
+NOTE 4: Extract the zip files in the quickdraw_data/numpy_bitmap folder (and not in a subfolder) before running the program.

-NOTE 5: You have to delete the 'doodle_classifier.h5' file in model/ folder and train the model again everytime you increase or decrease the number of datasets.
+NOTE 5: You have to delete the 'doodle_classifier.h5' file in model folder and train the model again everytime you increase or decrease the number of datasets.

 NOTE 6: If you don't get enough accuracy, try increasing the number of epochs or the total number of training data.

+<h1> Data </h2>

 This is a simple doodle classifier written in python which recognizes your doodles (drawings).
 For simplicity's sake, there are only 5 datasets -- Apple, Cat, Computer, Eye, Headphones.